Events

 With: Louise Halfe and Joseph Naytowhow

-After the reception, Seán Ó Fearghaíl TD, the Ceann Comhairle (chairperson) will offer an official welcome to Louise Halfe and the Landspeak delegation while the Dáil is sitting.
+After the reception, Seán Ó Fearghaíl TD, the Ceann Comhairle (chairperson) offered an official welcome to Louise Halfe and the Landspeak delegation from the floor of the Dáil Chamber at the commencing of the sitting.

-Landspeak Visit/Cruinniú/Kiyokēwin 2022 · UCD event: Poetry and Music from Ireland and Turtle Island/Canada
+Visit/Cruinniú/Kiyokēwin · UCD event: Poetry and Music from Ireland and Turtle Island/Canada

 With: Joseph Naytowhow, Louise Halfe, Liam Ó Maonlaí and James Kelly